PierreSenellart/provsql/doc/source/user/studio.rst

 ----------

 Where mode is the visual counterpart to :sqlfunc:`where_provenance` (see :doc:`where-provenance`).
-It enables ``provsql.where_provenance`` on the connection and wraps every ``SELECT`` so the result carries the where-provenance of each output value.
+Queries are typed into the same `Query box`_ as in Circuit mode.
+Where mode enables ``provsql.where_provenance`` on the connection and wraps every ``SELECT`` so the result carries the where-provenance of each output value.
 Hovering a result cell highlights the source cells (in the sidebar) that contributed to it.
 No explicit :sqlfunc:`where_provenance` call is required.